BertrandKevin/Save-IMU-s-Data-Reach-RTK/README.md

 4. Transfer this repository to the Reach:
   #### On Windows
     a.
 Open WinSCP (or a similar software)
     b.
-Connect to the Reach RTK with its IP address
+Connect to the Reach RTK with:
+       - The host name: the IP address of the Reach
        - Username: root
        - Default password: emlidreach
     c.
 Go to the repertory: /home/root/